5 Common Graphic Design Mistakes

 Everything is Over Designed

 This goes along with not enough white space, but over designing can really take away from what could be a great design.
 If you are worried your piece may be a little over done, walk away for day or two!
 When you come back you will be looking at it from a fresh perspective.

 Not only is the above example using way too many fonts, but there is just too much going on.
 Actually it is an example of most of these 5 common graphic design mistakes; Too many fonts, skewed type, over designed and not aligning the elements.
 The only thing it has going for it is the white space.
 It’s actually pretty proportionate to the elements.
 Otherwise, it’s just bad!
-I can say that because it’s one of my very first graphics I ever made for my blog Domestically Creative.
+I can say that because it’s one of my very first graphics I ever made for my food and home blog Domestically Creative.

 These are just some of the most common graphic design mistakes that newbies start out making, but with just a bit of education, they can be avoided.
 Which of these mistakes are you guilty of?